De | En

 Journal of Business Ethics

-(Deutsch) Silence in organizations refers to a state in which employees refrain from calling attention to issues at work such as illegal or immoral practices or developments that violate personal, moral or legal standards.
-While Morrison and Milliken (2000) discussed how organizational silence as a top-down organizational level phenomenon can cause employees to remain silent, a bottom-up perspective – that is, how employee motives contribute to the occurrence and maintenance of silence in organizations – has not yet been given much research attention...
+Silence in organizations refers to a state in which employees refrain from calling attention to issues at work such as illegal or immoral practices or developments that violate personal, moral or legal standards.
+While Morrison and Milliken (2000) discussed how...

 Leader and follower organizational identification: The mediating role of leader behavior and implications for follower OCB.